codacy/docs/docs/repositories/files.md

 Click a specific file to see more detailed analysis information for that file.

-The header of the file detail page displays the same code quality metrics as the Files page, along with a link to ignore the file and a link to the file on your Git provider.
+The header of the file detail page displays the same code quality metrics as the Files page, along with an **Ignore file** link to ignore the file, and a link to view the file on your Git provider.

 ![File detail](images/files-details.png)